Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

 First, we study the effect of filaments on the specific star formation rate (sSFR) of galaxies.
 To quantify the filamentary environment, we calculated the comoving transverse distance from each galaxy to the spine of the nearest identified filament, {\dfil}, similar to \citetalias{Hasan23}.
 We measured this distance for both the DTFE and MCPM methods, denoted as {\dfil}(DTFE) and {\dfil}(MCPM), respectively.
 For each of redshifts $z=0$, 0.5, 1, 2, 3, and 4, we separate galaxies into three bins of stellar mass: {\lowmsrange}, {\midmsrange}, and {\highmsrange} and seven bins of {\dfil}(DTFE) and {\dfil}(MCPM).
 We then calculate the median sSFR, {\medssfr}, for each bin of {\dfil}(DTFE) and {\dfil}(MCPM) for a given mass range and redshift.
+The binning of {\dfil} is such that there are approximately equal numbers of galaxies in each bin in order to maximize the statistical significance of each bin.